pwhelan/datachore/README.md

 Installing
 ----------

 The easiest way to work with Datachore is installing it via composer.
+This works just as well with Google App Engine if you check out your dependencies locally then deploy your code.

 If you're not familiar with Composer, please see <http://getcomposer.org/>.